Drinking alcohol can make it harder to lose weight. There are many reasons for this, including the following:

 Although some studies have found that drinking light-to-moderate amounts of alcohol is not necessarily linked to weight gain, researchers suggest that drinking alcohol can sometimes be a risk factor for obesity.

 For some people, alcoholic beverages contribute a significant number of calories to the total amount they consume daily.

 The following techniques can help people cut down the use of alcohol and achieve their weight loss goals:

-- Set limits on drinking (define moderate drinking as up to one drink a day for women and two drinks a day for men)
+Define moderate drinking as up to one drink a day for women and two drinks a day for men.